Zy0x/Lynx/README.md

 Optimizes touch movement speed and touchscreen sensitivity, as well as smooths scroll movement.
 ### 9. Dex2oat Optimizer
 Compile dex files for each application to speed up opening or closing an application. (booting app)
-### 10. Built-in Magisk BusyBox
+### 10. Built-in BusyBox
-BusyBox is integrated in magisk, for convenience and without additional busybox from outside. (optional)
+BusyBox is integrated in magisk or kernelsu, for convenience and without additional busybox from outside. (optional)
 ### 11. Unity Big.Little Force
 Serves to increase the efficiency of the CPU core for Unity applications.
 ### 12. Setting Renderer